Economy of India under the British Raj: Declining share of world GDP

 The global contribution to world's GDP by major economies from 1 CE to 2003 CE according to Angus Maddison's estimates.
 Up until the early 18th century, China and India were the two largest economies by GDP output.

 According to British economist Angus Maddison, India's total share of the world economy went from 24.4% in 1700 to 4.2% in 1950.
 Over the same period Maddison estimates that India's per capita GDP increased slightly from $550 to $619.
 This would indicate that while India's economy did grow over the period, its total share of the world economy lost ground to the rapidly emerging economies of Europe as well as the newly created United States.
 India's GDP (PPP) per capita was stagnant during the Mughal Empire and began to decline prior to the onset of British rule.
 India's share of global industrial output also declined from 25% in 1750 down to 2% in 1900.
 At the same time the economies of Western Europe and the United States grew rapidly.
 For example, the United Kingdom's share of the world economy rose from 2.9% in 1700 up to 9% in 1870, and Britain replaced India as the world's largest textile manufacturer in the 19th century.
-Historian Shireen Moosvi also provides estimates of India's economic output over this period, which are slightly different to the estimates provided by Maddison.
+Historian Shireen Moosvi also provides estimates of India's economic output over this period, which are slightly different from the estimates provided by Maddison.
 Moosvi estimates that Mughal India also had a per-capita income 1.24% higher in the late 16th century than British India had in the early 20th century, and the secondary sector contributed a higher percentage to the economy of the Mughal Empire (18.2%) than it did to the economy of early 20th-century British India (11.2%).
 In terms of urbanization, Mughal India also had a higher percentage of its population (15%) living in urban centers in 1600 than British India did in the 19th century.

 A number of modern economic historians have blamed the colonial rule for the state of India's economy, with investment in Indian industries limited since it was a colony.
 Under British rule, India experienced deindustrialization.
 The yarn output of the handloom industry declined from 419 million pounds in 1850 to 240 million pounds in 1900.
 Due to the colonial policies of the British, a significant transfer of capital from India to England occurred, leading to a massive drain of revenue rather than a systematic effort at modernisation of the domestic economy.

 According to Historian Zareer Masani, "India in 1700 also had 25 per cent of the world's population, meaning that its per capita GDP, the real measure of prosperity, was relatively low, due to its poor productivity as a largely agrarian economy on the eve of global industrialisation, which exponentially multiplied world GDP."
 With "the major drop in India's per capita GDP occurring between 1600 and 1750".